Redefining Digital Health Interfaces with Large Language Models: Discussion

-As AI in medicine continues to advance, further research into LLMs and their potential applications is not only beneficial but vital.
-LLMs could help to alleviate the data burden that is contributing to clinician burnout, as well as streamline patient management processes.
+As AI in medicine continues to advance, further research into LLMs and their potential applications in healthcare could provide significant benefits.
+For example, LLMs could help to alleviate the data burden that is contributing to clinician burnout, as well as streamline patient management processes.
+Furthermore, studies have demonstrated high usability of LLMs, even with limited experience \cite{Skjuve2023user}, which is critical for successful clinical deployment.
 While we believe this paper represents an important first step, we are only scratching the surface of the potential of LLMs in healthcare.
 Ultimately, this line of work may significantly change the digital health landscape, enhancing the capabilities of clinicians and the quality of patient care.